Vadavur/rs-s-node-js/README.md

 3. Manual

 After installation you should type following command in the command line in the application folder:
-"node caesar-cipher-tool [options]", where options are the parameters followed by values.
+"node cct-app [options]", where options are the parameters followed by values.
 These parameters are listed below (short alias and full name) with the description of their values after a colon:

 -a, --action: "encode" or "decode" (without double quotes) - depends on what you want to do with the text -s, --shift: an integer number (-2, 14, 1212 etc) - it would be like the key for the cipher